peterschussheim/gamma/README.md

 ### Implementation Notes

+#### Security

-* to maintain best practices with respect to what to store in a cookie on a user's client (browser), opt to use `connect-redis` as a server side session store, rather than something such as `cookie-session`, which stores the underlying session data on the client.
+To maintain best practices with respect to what to store in a cookie on a user's client (browser), opt to use `connect-redis` as a server side session store, rather than something such as `cookie-session`, which stores the underlying session data on the client.

+* [Transport Layer Protection Cheat Sheet][transport layer protection cheat sheet]
 * [OWASP Session cheat sheet][owasp session cheat sheet]
+* [owasp Authentication cheat sheet][owasp authentication cheat sheet]
 * [difference between session and cookie-session][difference between session and cookie-session]
 * [MDN: HTTP Cookies][mdn: http cookies]

 ### Getting Started